mpco/AlfredWorkflow-DEVONthink-Search/README.md

 ## Usage

 - Type `dnt + keywords` to search in all opened databases.
-- Type `dnkd` to choose which datebase to search, press `Enter`, then type in `keywords` to search in the chosen database.
+- Type `dnd` to choose which datebase to search, press `Enter`, then type in `keywords` to search in the chosen database.

 Then,